Last Updated on 03/04/2026

 - Links from sites unrelated to your niche or content are artificial and lack context.

-- Links generated by automated networks or paid schemes are deemed manipulative, resulting in spam alerts.
+- Links generated by automated networks or paid schemes are deemed manipulative and trigger spam alerts.

-- Links in irrelevant portions such as footers, comments, or hidden locations generate suspicion.
+- Links in irrelevant areas, such as footers, comments, or hidden sections, raise suspicion.

 - Links in content unrelated to your website or the linked page lack context and significance.